stdm/stdm.github.io/service.md

 ## Talks

 #### 2020
+  * **"Machine Learning-based pattern recognition"** Invited talk at mini symposium of method seminar on deep learning, University of Zurich, May 13, 2020

   * Postponed due to COVID-19: Invited talk at the **ETH Bibliothek Kolloquium**, Zurich, Switzerland, April 30, 2020

   * Postponed due to COVID-19 to Sept.
 28-29: Invited industry session on deep learning, **6th Richmond IT Forum**, Bad Ragaz, Switzerland, April 01-02, 2020